sitewards/BigPipe/README.md

 Implements a BigPipe option to Magento, so a block can be marked as BigPipe an will be rendered after the first flush appeared.
 Facebook uses that technique to avoid a blocking of the loading process by some slower components.

-There is also a really great [https://www.facebook.com/note.php?note_id=389414033919](explanation by Facebook).
+There is also a really great [explanation by Facebook](https://www.facebook.com/note.php?note_id=389414033919).

-See a demo for the breadcrumb at our [http://bigpipe.sitewards.net/index.php/sony-vaio-vgn-txn27n-b-11-1-notebook-pc.html](showroom).
+See a demo for the breadcrumb at our [showroom](http://bigpipe.sitewards.net/index.php/sony-vaio-vgn-txn27n-b-11-1-notebook-pc.html).
 The breadcrumb was on purpose delayed for 3 seconds, so you can see the effect.

 Manual